milka77/z-services/README.md

 This project was written in HTML & CSS using Cloud9 and is currently hosted on GitHub pages.
 I used Font Awesome icons to create a nice and simple social media link section in the footer.
 As my mentor, Ali mentioned I can use [Bootstrap](https://getbootstrap.com/) if I want it's allowed to use it, but he recommended that I should do every coding by myself that's the way how you can learn and fully understanding coding.
 I accepted his recommendation and not used Bootstrap.
 Every coding, styling is made by myself.

+## Deployment
+The site is hosted and published using GitHub pages and deployed from the master branch only.
+The publishing steps you can find [here](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+To deploy correctly the site the landing page must be named index.html.
+Future updated will shown automatically on the page you don't need to do anything.

 ## Testing